polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ## Inspecting your JWT token's payload

-The following slots allows you to inspect the token's payload, implying get the username and roles the current HTTP request originates from.
+The following slots allow you to inspect the token's payload, implying get the username and roles the current HTTP request originates from.

 * __[auth.ticket.get]__ - Returns the username and the roles the user belongs to